cassius2828/curate-sphere/README.md

 Each context is equipped with its own set of functions, initial state, and a reducer function, enabling us to dispatch actions and update the state in a controlled and predictable manner.
 This structure not only simplifies the handling of complex API data but also enhances the scalability of the application as new features are introduced.

+## IndexedDB Caching Strategy

+To improve performance and reduce unnecessary API calls, we use IndexedDB to cache data such as filters, artworks, and exhibitions.
+Before making an API request, we first check if the relevant data is already stored in IndexedDB.
+If the data exists, we retrieve it directly from there, eliminating the need for an API call.
+If the data is not found, we proceed with the API call, store the response in IndexedDB for future use, and then return the data.

+This strategy significantly improves performance, especially for filters, which are frequently reused across different sessions.

 ## Obscuring the API Key

 Although the Harvard API is free, we explored ways to obscure the API key as a precaution for potential future use with paid APIs.
 Here's our approach: